Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 - Add custom ribbon buttons or context menu items
 - Insert task panes
 - Open dialog boxes
-- Embed rich, web-based objects such as charts or interactive visualizations.
+- Embed rich, web-based objects such as charts or interactive visualizations

 The [Office Add-ins platform](../overview/office-add-ins.md?product=excel) provides the framework and APIs that enable you to create and run Excel add-ins.
 By using the Office Add-ins platform to create your Excel add-in, you'll get the following benefits:

 * **Cross-platform support**: Excel add-ins run in Office for Windows, Mac, iOS, and Office Online.
-* **Centralized deployment**: Admins can quickly and easily deploy Excel add-ins to all users in your organization.
+* **Centralized deployment**: Admins can quickly and easily deploy Excel add-ins to users throughout an organization.
 * **Single sign on (SSO)**: Easily integrate your Excel add-in with the Microsoft Graph.
 * **Use of standard web technology**: Create your Excel add-in using familiar web technologies such as HTML, CSS, and JavaScript.
 * **Distribution via the Office Store**: Share your Excel add-in with a broad audience by publishing it to the [Office Store](https://store.office.com/en-us/appshome.aspx).